readymade-ui/readymade/README.md

 # readymade

+Find out more in our documentation portal built with Readymade on [Github Pages](https://readymade-ui.github.io/readymade/).

 JavaScript microlibrary for developing Web Components with Decorators that uses only native spec to provide robust features.

 - 🎰 Declare metadata for CSS and HTML ShadowDOM template